Tharungoud/project12/group12_project.md

 # RESEARCH QUESTIONS:

+Research dicusses and shows which of states pays higher mortgage interest per capita.

 We would like to research different points like retrieve data and clean it and remove the unwanted bits.

 Create explanatory graphs and see the relations between AGI and mortgage interest payed.

 Preform K means clustering on this data and see which states and moving together and which are out of the pack.

 Find out any commonalities or differences in the data.